hyper-expanse/dotfiles/windows/personal-desktop.md

 > Make sure to update Vagrant plugins on a regular basis with `vagrant plugins update.

 As described in the [Vagrantfile documentation](https://www.vagrantup.com/docs/vagrantfile/), the contents of the `Vagrantfile` file in `~/.vagrant.d` act as defaults for project-specific `Vagrantfile` files.

+## Integrated Development Environment

+[Visual Studio Code](https://code.visualstudio.com/), Microsoft's free and open source code editor, is a solid tool, though simple compared to more feature rich IDE platforms, for writing, organizing, testing, and debugging software.

+To install Visual Studio Code, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/Download), and download the appropriate installer for Windows.

+Once Visual Studio Code has been downloaded, open up _File Explorer_, navigate into your _Downloads_ directory, and run the installer.